Latin search results for: D

 Definitions:

-- conduct a levy
+- draw a line/boundary

 -